-- (D) The appearance of the structure and property remain that of a single family dwelling so that the average neighbor is unaware of the assisted living facility's existence. - (E) The structure meets all applicable Kent County Codes, including the building code, and Health Department requirements. - (F) The applicant has received approval from the appropriate State of Maryland agencies. - (G) The facility does not create an unacceptable environmental impact by way of noise, odor, noxious materials, or other nuisances. - 8.
-Attached retail businesses in CC provided proposed buildings are in harmony with the scale, bulk, and character of the area - 9.
-Automobile repair in IV and IVCA provided automobiles waiting for repair are stored in a building or in the rear yard screened from adjacent properties. - 10.
-Automobile service stations in V, provided major repairs and bodywork is not conducted on-site. - 11.
-Boat building and sales in CC, C, and CCA provided construction areas are at least 100 feet from any residential district. - 12.
-Car Wash in IV and IVCA provided: - (A) The car wash is designed to allow adequate traffic flow for cars to enter and exit the facility safely. - (B) Single bay facilities with automated brushes and multiple bay self service facilities shall provide a space for the parking of one car per bay to be used as a dry down area.
-Facilities using a conveyor or chain drag system for moving motor vehicles through the washing area shall provide space at the building exit for three times the number of vehicles that can be accommodated at one time within the structure. - (C) Vacuum facilities shall comply with the setbacks for a primary structure in the applicable zoning district. - (D) Appropriate permits are obtained from the State of Maryland. - (E) Wastewater is recycled. - 13.
-Cemetery, including crematorium and mausoleum in AZD, RC, RR, CAR, CR, and V provided: - (A) Burial plots shall be 10 feet from all property lines.
-Buildings shall comply with the yard requirements for the applicable zoning district. - (B) Mausoleums shall be a minimum of 75 feet from a public road and 50 feet from the side and rear property lines. - (C) Crematoriums shall be 200 feet from all property lines.
+- (E) The open area for display of boats will be limited to 3,000 square feet in size; and - (F) This use is subject to site plan review. - 44.
+Boat storage, out-of-water boat storage.
+In the M District, this use does not include multilevel boat storage. - 45.
+Building materials sales. - 46.
+Camp, day or boarding, private or commercial, but not recreational vehicle or migrant labor camps, for the purpose of conserving and enjoying natural resources. - 47.
+Campgrounds.
+Campgrounds include only those campgrounds existing and in use as of August 1, 1989, in the Resource Conservation District.
+It is the intent of this section to provide for the continued existence and operation as well as the intensification or expansion of campgrounds existing and in use as of August 1, 1989, in the RCD.
+It is not the intent to permit the creation of new campgrounds, but rather to protect those enterprises that existed in the RCD on August 1, 1989.
+Any expansion or intensification of an existing campground, including the addition of sites or conversion of existing sites to allow for additional recreational vehicles, will require growth allocation. - 48.
+Car wash.
+A car wash use will require that the waste water is recycled.
+Such use is permitted as a special exception only when the following conditions are satisfied: - (A) The car wash is designed to allow adequate traffic flow for cars to enter and exit the facility safely; and - (B) Single bay facilities with automated brushes and multiple bay self service facilities will provide a space for the parking of one car per bay to be used as a dry down area.
+Facilities using a conveyor or chain drag system for moving motor vehicles through the washing area will provide space at the building exit for three times the number of vehicles that can be accommodated at one time within the structure; and - (C) Vacuum facilities will comply with the setbacks for a primary structure in the applicable zoning district; and - (D) Appropriate permits are obtained from the State of Maryland. - 49.
+Cemetery, including crematorium and mausoleum.
+Such use will be permitted only when all of the following conditions are satisfied: - (A) Burial plots will be 10 feet from all property lines.
+Buildings will comply with the yard requirements for the applicable zoning district. - (B) Mausoleums will be a minimum of 75 feet from a public road and 50 feet from the side and rear property lines. - (C) Crematoriums will be 200 feet from all property lines. - (D) In the IV District, such uses will be permitted only when accessory to a house of worship located on the same parcel.